A swaying elephant. A feather-plucked parrot. A pacing tiger.

 Thanks to a growing interest in reptile cognition and behaviour, the view of reptiles as robots is slowly changing.
 “We’re discovering more and more about their abilities all the time,” says Cant.

 Clearly, evidence is accumulating that reptiles are more mentally and emotionally complex than previously assumed.
-“It would seem that snakes can suffer, after all,” says Cant.
-“This should really call into question the way we’ve traditionally cared for these animals in captivity.”
+“This should really call into question the way we’ve been caring for these animals in captivity,” says Cant.

 Myth: Reptiles don’t need a lot of space.

-“There’s a perception that reptiles are lazy,” says Cant.
+“There’s a perception that all reptiles really do is lay around,” says Cant.
 But studies of wild reptiles have shown many to be highly active animals, travelling within home ranges several hundred square metres to hundreds or thousands of square kilometres in size.
-“Yet we’re still keeping snakes in tanks that don’t even allow them to stretch out straight,” says Cant.
+“Yet we’re still keeping snakes in tanks that don’t even allow them to stretch out straight,” she says.